Apr 25, 2013 in Technology (Transportation & Distribution) | Permalink | Comments (1) | TrackBack (0)

 Solution: Electric cars and nuclear power plants.
 Nuclear is the new green. :-)

 The prototype of a solar-powered plane destined for a record round-the-world journey will make its first trip across a runway on Thursday and Friday.
-This week saw the Solar Impulse plane outside its hangar for the first time, with tests of its engines and computer.

 The plane's maiden flight is scheduled for February, and a final version will attempt to cross the Atlantic in 2012.